JAN-Industries/personafy-web-app/README.md

-## ChatGPMe Client
+## Personafy Web Client

-This is a client for the ChatGPMe project.
-It is built with Next.js and Tailwind CSS.
+This is a web client for the Personafy project.
+It is built with Next.js 14 and Tailwind CSS.

 ## Getting Started